For agents

 500000 = $0.50

-Read a paid essay
+Read a paid piece

 # 1. Ask for the essay as an agent (JSON, not HTML)